Major ICO Events

 3 - ICO encourages meetings in all new areas of optics and meetings designed to fill specific needs, including regional development of optics.
 At the same time, ICO would like to avoid the unnecessary proliferation of conferences; section 6 of the Questionnaire should therefore be answered carefully, explaining why this particular conference should be held.
 4 - Industrial participation in the Program Committee and in the Organizing Committee is usually required.
 5 - There may be ICO financial participation in ICO events, in the form of a grant, a loan, or a participation in the risks.
 ICO participation is an ICO Bureau decision.
 There is usually no ICO financial participation in ICO Endorsed events.
 Notes:

 C - Other major ICO events11 - ICO usually organizes Schools, Topical Meetings, and Regional Meetings between the Congresses.
 12 - ICO Meetings should correspond to a clear need in a given sub-field of optics or in a given geographical area.
 13 - It is possible to have more than one ICO major meeting in a given year or to have one in the same year as a Congress.
-14 - Bids for all major ICO events to be held prior to December 31, 2010 are now welcome and should be sent to the ICO Secretariat.
-For example, a deadline of April 15, 2006 applies to major ICO events to be held before December 31, 2007.
+14 - Bids for all major ICO events other than the ICO Congress that are to be held prior to December of a given calendar year should be sent to the ICO Secretariat by April of that year.
 15 - Opportunities to organize schools are welcome.
 ICO Schools should normally be specialized to some area of optics and should last between one and three weeks.
 Schools in geographical areas with special needs for the development of optics are particularly welcome |